gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

     ![cables](../assets/img/networkFundamental/utpandstp.jpeg)

-    Regardless of whether using a shielded or unshielded one, twisted pair cables are categorized (CAT) by speed and distance capabilities:
+    Regardless of whether using a shielded or unshielded one, twisted pair cables are categorized (CAT) by speed and distance capabilities

+    ### Types of Copper cables

     CAT 3 | 10BASE-T | 10 Mbps at 100 meters
     CAT 5 | 100BASE-TX | 100 Mbps at 100 meters